TamimEhsan/interview-questions-bangladesh/docs/companies/optimizely.md

 - **Flexible Work Arrangements:** Optimizely supports flexible work from home or onsite work arrangements.
 - **Parental leave:** Optimizely offers a supportive parental leave for both birthing and non-birthing parents.
 Duration of leave may vary by local regulations.
 - **Meals and Snacks:** Free snacks and drinks are available in the office.
+- **Transportation:** Optimizely provides transportation facilities for employees commuting to the office.
+- **Health and Wellness:** Optimizely offers health insurance and wellness programs to support the well-being of its employees.
+- **Provident Fund:** Optimizely contributes to the provident fund for its employees, ensuring financial security for the future.
+- **Bonuses:** Optimizely offers 2 festival bonuses each year.